 Skip to main content

-The Phota API provides three core capabilities.
+The Phota API provides four core capabilities.
 Each one can optionally leverage trained profiles to preserve the identity of specific people in the output.

 Edit — transform existing photos